nielsenlabmbi/Spike/README.md

    - adds trial info from Analyzer (copy from trialInfo structure) *Output: filename_pX_SUTrial.mat*

+3) computePSTH (in spkFunctions)
+   - compute PSTH for a unit
+   - uses the data computed from SUTrialData
+   - note: the same funciton can be used for MUThresh data as well by supplying the data for a channel rather than a single unit (as provided by MUTrialData)

 ## Processing of multi-unit data
 There are 2 kinds of multi-unit data that can be analyzed:
-- MUthresh: Thresholded but not spike sorted data
+- MUThresh: Thresholded but not spike sorted data
-- MUenv: 'Nikos' style analysis using the downsampled, rectified continuous signal
+- MUEnv: 'Nikos' style analysis using the downsampled, rectified continuous signal Lastly, MURaw will refer to the underlying original multi-unit signal (the bandpass filtered signal from every channel that is used to compute the other 2 MU signals).

-### MUthresh analysis pipeline
+### MUThresh analysis pipeline

 1) computeMUThreshold (in MU analysis)
 - computes automated threshold for every channel